 When does it get busy at Apex Nürburg and the Nürburgring?
 What is the best time to drive?

 If the weather is great, and you’re here during the common holiday months (June to September), you can count on a busier schedule on our side, and more traffic on and around the Nürburgring.
 Per rule, the track opens for 2 hours in the evening during weekdays, and for up to 11 hours on Saturday and Sunday.
 Weekdays are usually less busy, as you can imagine.
 However, there are plenty of exceptions to this program, so always make sure to check whether the track is actually open for the public on the day(s) you’d like to make the trip over.
-On our website, at www.apex-nuerburg.com/events, you will see the opening times for public driving in red (under the “Touristenfahrten” calendar).
+On the Nürburgring website, you will see the opening times for public driving on the Nürburgring Nordschleife.
 You will also find the main races, events, track days and driver trainings, so you can plan with and around those.

 What’s important to keep in mind, is that the later in the session you book, the higher the risk becomes of delays affecting your starting time.
 Delays can be caused by many different variables, like crashes, fluids on track, extreme weather or traffic conditions, or mechanical or technical issues on the cars.
 In theory, we do not offer refunds for uncompleted laps, so we highly recommend you book as early as possible and stay flexible with the rest of your itinerary.
 Obviously, if something happens out of your control, we will work together on finding the best solution.